eosnetworkfoundation/docs/docs/40_smart-contract-guides/01_before-you-begin/10_running-a-blockchain.md

 ---

 Smart contracts are [deployed](https://developers.eos.io/manuals/eos/v2.2/cleos/how-to-guides/how-to-deploy-a-smart-contract) to a blockchain and smart contract transactions are executed on a blockchain.
 Testing a smart contract requires a blockchain.
-You can run a local blockchain for testing smart contracts or use the [official Block.one testnet](https://testnet.eos.io/).
-See the [testnet quick start guide](../../70_quick-start-guides/testnet-quick-start-guide/index.md) for more information on how to use the official Block.one testnet.
+You can run a local blockchain for testing smart contracts or use the [official EOS Network Foundationtestnet](https://testnet.eos.io/).
+See the [testnet quick start guide](../../70_quick-start-guides/testnet-quick-start-guide/index.md) for more information on how to use the official EOS Network Foundationtestnet.
 This tutorial shows how to run a blockchain on your local machine.
 This is commonly known as a `local single node testnet`.

 This tutorial introduces the [Antelope Blockchain.](../../20_introduction-to-eosio/index.md), the core components used in this tutorial are: